korniko98/pivot-atlas/docs/artifacts/server.md

 		TO DO
 		```

-####:octicons-arrow-right-24: Other servers with the same visual appearance
+####:octicons-arrow-right-24: Servers with the same visual appearance

 ??? example "Try it out"